TeamCaterpillar/Cafepillar/README.md

 When building the project up from scratch, there were instances where too many components were in the same scene at once, as well as long and cluttered code files that could be refactored to adhere to good coding practices.
 I took initiatives to refactor whatever I can to maintain a clean workspace for better navigation and debugging.

--Refactored components of the recipe book into a single RecipesBook scene.
+* Refactored components of the recipe book into a single RecipesBook scene.
--Separate the recipe list into an independent global script recipes.gd from the recipes book for safer referencing from other scenes.
+* Separate the recipe list into an independent global script recipes.gd from the recipes book for safer referencing from other scenes.
--Attempted to separate the drag and drop mechanics from the hand layout into different code files, but since the code is provided by a plugin with a lot of dependencies, I invested a lot of time but had little success.
+* Attempted to separate the drag and drop mechanics from the hand layout into different code files, but since the code is provided by a plugin with a lot of dependencies, I invested a lot of time but had little success.
--Refactored the Stove into a separate scene for better reusability, which I used to create the Counter and the Blender appliances.
+* Refactored the Stove into a separate scene for better reusability, which I used to create the Counter and the Blender appliances.
--Combined tray.gd, which handles the dropping of the dish card onto the serving tray, to gcard_hand_layout.gd which handles other dropping functionalities to centralize the code for the dropping mechanics.
+* Combined tray.gd, which handles the dropping of the dish card onto the serving tray, to gcard_hand_layout.gd which handles other dropping functionalities to centralize the code for the dropping mechanics.